 Core I.D.
 (Inside Diameter) – The size of the center hole in the core.
 It is important because certain machines use a type of pin holder or spindle to support the roll, and the core I.D. must match the size of these pins or spindles to function properly.
 The general core I.D. is 12.7mm (7/16″).

 Core O.D.
 (Outside Diameter) – The size of the entire core, hole, and all.
 It is less important than the core I.D. but plays a role in the diameter/footage of the roll.

 Please note that with today’s new printers and EFTPOS terminals, you can just put the paper rolls into the printers without the spindles going through the roll.
 So the core size is becoming less important.

 However, you still need to pay attention to the core sizes in most cases because some paper suppliers are using bigger core sizes to reduce the paper length, which will make it not cost-effective.
 Coreless paper rolls are also available nowadays.

 So, in conclusion, we usually describe the complete paper roll size by:

 Standard Paper Roll Sizes:

 There are a few exceptions, but most terminals will take some standard paper sizes, as listed below.

-If you do not have a clue about the paper roll product, having these measurements will help you know what you need to determine the product best suited to match your needed POS.
-If you do find that you need a non-standard paper roll size, get in touch with us via email: [email protected], and we’ll sort it out for you.
+If you’re not sure about selecting a paper roll product, having these measurements will help you decide what is best suited to match your needs.
+If you find that you need a non-standard paper roll size, or have any other questions, get in touch with us via email: [email protected], and we’ll be happy to sort it out for you.